-First Twin Births Celebrated At BTHC In 2018 - PembinaValleyOnline.com
+2018 First Year Of Planned Twin Births At BTHC - PembinaValleyOnline.com

-For the first time ever, twin births took place at Boundary Trails Health Centre between Morden and Winkler.
+For the first time ever, planned twin births took place at Boundary Trails Health Centre between Morden and Winkler.

-Last year, BTHC saw 970 births, and for the first time staff delivered six sets of twins.
+Last year, BTHC saw 970 births, and six sets of twins.
 Director of Health Services Kyle Macnair explains they undertook what are considered lower-risk twin births.
 "We're very excited about that change in practice."

 He says the change came after seeing a growing community need and a new Obstetrician/Gynecologists willing to support the practice.